 What does sautè mean?
-How do you incise a fish?
+And how do you incise a fish?
 Even experienced cooks find some recipes mysterious.
 Below, we explain some important cooking terminology.
 After all, you can only cook gourmet food if you understand the recipe.

 This really means thickening soups, sauces or purées, for example using flour, to achieve a desired consistency.
 This works best if you first sieve or dilute the flour (see below) to rid it of lumps, so that it can be blended smoothly into the sauce or other liquid.
 Using yarn in the kitchen, on the other hand, for example to prepare fowl for roasting in your oven, is called "trussing" (see below).